To CBD or NOT to CBD? That is the question on everybody’s lips. But what is this product? And could it help you?

 Industrial hemp strains used by all reputable EU companies contain a THC content that is so low (under 0.2% – the legal limit under EU law), it is deemed to be non-psychoactive.

 THC is the sole psychoactive cannabinoid.
 CBD has no psychoactive effects whatsoever.
+On the contrary, it support normal sleep cycles.
 However, it is a godsend for people looking to exploit the potential benefits of cannabinoids, without the associated and/or unwanted ‘high’.

 WHAT CAN IT BE USED FOR?